Blackfell/blackfell.github.io/_posts/2020-04-30-Password-Fu-Level-2.md

 ## Can't my browser do this?

 Yes, but don't!
-Most modern browsers have this capabiliyt, but it usually comes with fewer security features (zero-knowledge encryption and additional authentication factors), and/or doesn't allow Syncing across devices.
+Most modern browsers have this capability, but it usually comes with fewer security features (zero-knowledge encryption and additional authentication factors), and/or doesn't allow Syncing across devices.

 If that doesn't deter you, these browser managers are much more likely to be attacked by malware; there are well known tools, with low barriers to entry that will pull browser stored credentials during basic scanning of a system, so I always reccomend to use a dedicated product.